MattKotsenas/sample-dotnet-tool-tests/README.md

 ### Common setup

-// TODO: Integration tests needs to reference the main project, otherwise they don't wait for build

 #### Step 1: Generate NuGet package on build (optional)

 In the projects that create NuGet packages (e.g. `Microsoft.Botsay.csproj` and `Echo.csproj`), enable